BartoszF/SimpleAnalytics/README.md

 5. Adjust view as you wish (probably extend it with your app layout)

-6. Add 'analytics' middleware to your routes from wich you want to get details.
+6. Add `analytics` middleware to your routes from wich you want to get details.

 # <a name="contribution-guidelines"></a>Contribution Guidelines